MeshEnvy/lodb/README.md

 - `db_name`: Database name (creates `{prefix}/lodb/{db_name}/` directory)
 - `filesystem`: Optional filesystem type (defaults to `LoFS::FSType::AUTO`):
-  - `LoFS::FSType::LFS` - Use LittleFS (internal flash) at `/lfs/lodb/`
+  - `LoFS::FSType::INTERNAL` - Use internal filesystem (onboard flash) at `/internal/lodb/`
-  - `LoFS::FSType::SD` - Use SD card at `/sd/lodb/` (falls back to LFS if SD unavailable)
+  - `LoFS::FSType::SD` - Use SD card at `/sd/lodb/` (falls back to INTERNAL if SD unavailable)
-  - `LoFS::FSType::AUTO` or omit - Auto-select: uses SD if available, otherwise LFS
+  - `LoFS::FSType::AUTO` or omit - Auto-select: uses SD if available, otherwise INTERNAL

 **Filesystem Selection:**

 - **Auto-selection (default)**: If `filesystem` is omitted or `-1`, LoDB automatically selects:
   - `/sd/lodb/` if SD card is available
-  - `/lfs/lodb/` if SD card is not available
+  - `/internal/lodb/` if SD card is not available
-- **Explicit selection**: Specify `LoFS::FSType::LFS` or `LoFS::FSType::SD` to force a particular filesystem
+- **Explicit selection**: Specify `LoFS::FSType::INTERNAL` or `LoFS::FSType::SD` to force a particular filesystem
-- **Fallback**: If `LoFS::FSType::SD` is specified but SD card is unavailable, LoDB automatically falls back to LittleFS
+- **Fallback**: If `LoFS::FSType::SD` is specified but SD card is unavailable, LoDB automatically falls back to internal filesystem

 **Examples:**